AdobeDocs/cc-everywhere/src/pages/guides/tutorials/mobile-web.md

 ### 1.2 Set up the API key

-Locate the `Mobile-web/.env` file and replace the placeholder string in the `VITE_API_KEY` with your Embed SDK API Key:
+Locate the `Mobile-web/.env.example` file, rename it to `.env`, and replace the placeholder string in the `VITE_API_KEY` with your Embed SDK API Key:

 ```bash
 VITE_API_KEY="your-api-key-here!"